 Pro Tip

-You could try a neutral grip chin up.
-Or, if you would like to focus on getting more reps, try doing a “band-supported” variation.
+If you would like to focus on getting more reps, try a “band-supported” variation.

-You would take a resistance band, tie it to the top of the attachment and either place your feet or knees through the band to assist you during each rep. This can allow you to perform this exercise with various levels of resistance and change the band's size every so often to help overload your anatomy for future success!
+You would take a resistance band, tie it to the top of the attachment, and place your feet or knees through the band to assist you during each rep. This can allow you to perform this exercise with various resistance levels and occasionally change the band's size to help overload your anatomy for future success!

 If you need more time in your routine, how about supersetting biceps with chest exercises too?
 Check out this article about the 3 benefits of training biceps with chest on the same day!